The Skincare Benefits of Humectants — Plus, How to Use Them in the WinterOctober 03, 2023

 One of the most common humectants is hyaluronic acid, which is one of Dr. Murphy-Rose’s favorite skincare ingredients.
 Other humectants often found in skincare products include glycerin, propylene glycol and vitamin B5 or panthenol.
 Aloe vera, honey and lactic acid all have humectant properties as well.

 How to Get the Most Out of Humectants in the Winter

-“It’s important to keep your body well-hydrated by drinking adequate fluids especially in drier climates,” says Dr. Murphy-Rose.
+“It’s important to keep your body well-hydrated by drinking adequate fluids, especially in drier climates,” says Dr. Murphy-Rose.
 “Another good tip for using a humectant in the winter is to apply it in the bathroom right after showering when there is still a good amount of moisture and steam present.”

-No matter what the season, she says that a moisturizing product that contains a combination of humectants, occlusives and emollients will be most effective.
-Together, these ingredients can help to replenish moisture, seal it in and soften skin.
+No matter the season, she says that a moisturizing product that contains a combination of humectants, occlusives and emollients will be most effective.
+Together, these ingredients can help to replenish moisture, seal it in and soften your skin.

-Our Favorite Products With Humectants
+Our Favorite Skincare Products With Humectants

 If you have dry skin, you may want to incorporate a hydrating cleanser into your skincare routine.
 We love this one from CeraVe, which is formulated with hyaluronic acid (a humectant) and ceramides to help lock in moisture.
 It effectively rids the skin of dirt, makeup, oil and debris without leaving your skin feeling stripped or dry.